doc4d/docs/docs/Admin/data-collect.md

 This page explains:

 - what information is collected
-- where this information is stored and when it is sent to 4D servers
+- where this information is stored and when it is sent to 4D data server
 - how to disable the automatic data collection in built client-server applications

 ## Collected information

-Data is collected at the following steps: at 4D Server startup, at database opening and closure, as well as at  webserver startup.
+Data are collected during the following events:

+- 4D Server startup,
+- database opening,
+- database closure,
+- webserver startup.

 ### Collected at 4D Server startup